-- To train in the highest professional conduct in the following areas: professional standards and ethics knowledge and respect for cultural and individual diversity attitudes toward lifelong learning.
+- To train in the highest professional conduct in the following areas: professional standards and ethics, knowledge and respect for cultural and individual diversity, and attitudes toward lifelong learning.

 - To provide a thorough grasp and understanding of the scientific foundations in general psychology.